hasibzunair/msl-recognition/README.md

 ...
 ```

-Then directly run the following command to generate json file (for implementation) of these datasets.
+Then directly run the following command to generate json file of these datasets.

 ```bash
 python utils/prepare/prepare_voc.py  --data_path  datasets/VOCdevkit